lando/vitepress-theme-default-plus/docs/config.md

   `sidebarHeader` allows you to give greater context and organization around the secondary sidebar menu.
 This is particularly useful if you have a single site that combines the docs of many projects together.

   If you set `auto` to `true` and `repo` is a public GitHub repo then the theme will attempt to populate the other values for you.
 However, if you manually set a value then the theme will prefer that.
 So in the above Full Example the theme will set `version` and `link` automatically but will use `Current Version` for the title.

+  If you are using `auto` you can also specify `satisfies` which is a [semver](https://github.com/npm/node-semver) comparision string.
+This will use the first entry from the resulting subset of releases.
+Note that this also assumes the `name` of your GitHub release is a semver compatible string.

   If you do not set `repo` explicitly the theme will try to use `repo` instead.